Derived autoequivalences from periodic algebras: Deconstructing autoequivalences

-such that for each $i\in I\bs J$, \begin{enumerate} \item $\im\varphi_i$ is minimal among submodules $Q$ of $P_i$ such that $P_i/Q$ has no composition factors isomorphic to $S_j$ for $j\in J$, and \item $\varphi_i$ decomposes as $\varphi_i:P'_i\onto\im\varphi_i\into P_i$ where $P'_i\onto\im\varphi_i$ is a projective cover. \end{enumerate} If $\ell_i=1$ for all $1\leq i\leq r$ then we say $T$ is \emph{basic}. \end{defn} Combinatorial tilting complexes were first introduced by Rickard in the case where $J$ consists of a single element \cite[Example 3.III.4]{ricthesis}, and Okuyama noted that the construction could be immediately generalised to arbitrary subsets $J$ of $I$ \cite{okuy}.
-It follows immediately from the definition that, for fixed multiplicities $(\ell_i)_{i\in I}$, combinatorial tilting complexes are unique up to isomorphism.
+such that for each $i\in I\bs J$, \begin{enumerate} \item $P'_i\in P\add$, \item $\coker\varphi_i$ has no composition factors isomorphic to $S_j$ for $j\in J$, and \item $P'_i$ is minimal with respect to its direct sum decomposition. \end{enumerate} If $\ell_i=1$ for all $1\leq i\leq r$ then we say $T$ is \emph{basic}. \end{defn} Combinatorial tilting complexes were first introduced by Rickard in the case where $J$ consists of a single element \cite[Example 3.III.4]{ricthesis}, and Okuyama noted that the construction could be immediately generalised to arbitrary subsets $J$ of $I$ \cite{okuy}.
+They have appeared under many names, such as ``special $2$-term tilting complexes'' and ``Okuyama-Rickard tilting complexes'', and are well studied: see for example \cite{okuy,kztilt,jsz,ai}.

+To show that combinatorial tilting complexes exist, we give the following explicit construction. \begin{lem} For each $i\in I\bs J$, let $Q$ be the intersection of all submodules $Q'$ of $P_i$ such that the inclusion $Q'\into P_i$ induces an isomorphism